akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "The geese found *me*, Mummy.
 Why were they chasing me?"

-"Only because they don't know you, dear."
+"They don't know you, dear."

 Beatrice sniffled.
 "Then can I have one of my own, Mummy?
 So it knows me?"